mihailistov/mihailistov.ca/index.md

 ### Tinkerer 🪛, wilderness lover 🏔, and fan of all things 2 wheels 🛵.

-I'm that guy who can entertain any idea and am constantly trying new things.
-I enjoy having a routine but I also love learning ways to consciously improve it.

 I'm a Romanian-Canadian working at [Plastiq](https://www.linkedin.com/company/plastiq) as a Software Engineer, however am actively seeking new opportunities.
 I studied Mechatronics Engineering at the University of Waterloo.

+I have a passion for building exceptional products that deliver maximum business value to customers and communities with minimal engineering overhead.
+Early in my career I had the exciting opportunity of working at Commit as an Engineering Partner on projects such as Polkadot, LO3 Energy, and Planworth, where I gained experience with Web 3.0 technologies, building fast & responsive SPA applications using React, GraphQL, Go, and Docker.

+At Plastiq, I found it extremely rewarding working on customer-facing features that led to as much as 10% monthly growth in overall payment volume.
+I've had the pleasure of leading development on a React app of a key internal tool for risk and financial operations improving workflow efficiency.
+I also delivered impactful end-to-end features such as guest checkout, biller features, third-party APIs meeting OpenAPI 3.0 requirements using Swagger, as well as standardizing React Components throughout the Plastiq eco-system.
+During my time I sharpened my skills in React, Node.js, Express.js, Typescript, Swagger, AWS services and more.
+As a freelance developer I've had first-hand experience working directly with small business owners helping meet their needs fast & efficiently.

 What gets me excited